fayizferosh/yosys-tcl-ui-report/README.md

 ### Implementation

-I have successfully completed Day 4 tasks namely processing constraints csv file for outputs and dupming SDC commands to .sdc file with actual processed data, learned sample memory synthesis and it's memory write and read process, dumped hierarchy check yosys script and wrote code handling errors in herarchy check.
+I have successfully completed Day 4 tasks, namely processing constraints csv file for outputs and dumping SDC commands to .sdc file with actual processed data; learning sample memory synthesis and its memory write and read processes; dumping the hierarchy check Yosys script; and writing code handling errors in hierarchy check.

 #### Processing of the constraints .csv file for OUTPUTS and dumping SDC commands to .sdc

-I have successfully processed the csv file for OUTPUTS data as well as differentiated bit and bus outputs and dumped outputs based SDC commands to .sdc file.
-The basic code of the same and screenshots of terminal with several "puts" printing out the variables and user debug information as well as output .sdc are shown below.
+I have successfully processed the csv file for OUTPUTS data as well as differentiated bit and bus outputs and dumped output-based SDC commands to .sdc file.
+The basic code of the same and screenshots of the terminal with several "puts" printing out the variables and user debug information as well as output .sdc are shown below.

 *Code*